Guide B-228

 Trichomoniasis in cattle is a strict venereal disease caused by the protozoa Tritrichomonas fetus and has widespread distribution in the western U.S. This is an economically devastating disease due to the large reproductive loss.
 The bull is a mechanical spreader of the organism, and no treatment for the bull is available.

 The disease is characterized by an increase in open cows at pregnancy detection, decreased weaning weights, and a prolonged calving season.
 Generally, no other clinical signs are seen.
 Cows contract the disease by being bred by an infected bull.
 The organism enters the reproductive tract and usually causes a loss of pregnancy early in gestation.
-The cow will develop an immune response, cycle three to five times, and usually clear the infection and settle several months after contracting the disease.
+The cow will develop an immune response, cycle three to five times, and usually clear the infection and may conceive several months after contracting the disease.
 While the cow is mounting the immune response, she can infect any bull that breeds her.
 Two to three percent of infected cows may become carrier cows and harbor the disease for a prolonged period of time.
 Some cows develop an infected pus-filled uterus that may be detected during palpation for pregnancy.

-The bull is a mechanical spreader of the organism.
+The bull is a mechanical spreader of the organisms.
 He contracts the disease by breeding an infected cow.
 The organism lives on the surface of the reproductive tract of the bull and causes no immune response.
 In older bulls, the prepuce and penis have more crypts or fissures in the surface and therefore harbor the organism more easily than younger bulls; however, bulls as young as one year of age have been shown to be chronically infected.
-There is no treatment for infected bulls, and once diagnosed as positive they should be sold for slaughter as soon as possible.
+There is no treatment for infected bulls and once diagnosed as positive they should be sold for slaughter as soon as possible.

 Laboratory diagnosis is based on detection of the DNA of the Trich organism.
 Diagnosis of the disease in cows is very difficult and rarely attempted; therefore, samples obtained from preputial scrapings of bulls are submitted for diagnosis.